azimuttapp/azimutt/libs/aml/docs/entity.md

 Contrary to SQL, in AML the attributes come with the NOT NULL constraint **by default**.

 To remove it, you can mark the attribute as `nullable`.
-This "not constraint" should come after the attribute type (if present).
+This "not constraint" should come after the attribute name and type (if present).

 Here are some examples: